foxhatleo/project-capsule-frontend/README.md

    3. Choose "npm".
    4. Make sure "Command" is set to "run".
 Then, put "dev" in "Scripts".
 Leave "Arguments" empty.
    5. Press "OK".
 The "Debug" button should now light up.

+6. When the project is running locally, go to "localhost:3000" in your browser to open it.